websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/creating-and-managing-publications.md

 ![The History tab lists all previously published publications for your instance.](./creating-and-managing-publications/images/06.png)

-Click on *Revert* to easily create publications that revert previously published changes to your instance.
+Click *Revert* to easily create publications that revert previously published changes to your instance.
 You can also make additional changes to your DXP instance as part of your Revert publication.
 See [Reverting Changes](./reverting-changes.md) for more information about this process.

 ```tip::
    Its recommended Users enable Publications early on in your development process to achieve a more complete audit of your instance's changes.